openUC2/UC2-GIT/TUTORIALS/RESOURCES/Readme.md

 # Resources
 Here you find our shopping lists ;-)
-We try to keep this section up to date, but it's a lot of parts.
+We try to keep this section up to date, but it's a lot of components from many different vendors.
 If you find better source of a component or if any of the provided links doesn't work anymore, please let us know.

 If you got here from the [TUTORIALS](../) section, have a look at the [Resources step-by-step](Resources_step_by_step.md)